 This is a very simplistic story, and I will let it tell itself.

 Officer Lanny Dunbar spotted the woman pulling her load down the sidewalk.
 There was not anything suspicious about her, but a little voice in his head told him to stop and inquire.
 On this street business professionals and the homeless passed wordlessly by.
 Very few others had business here.
-City hall and the police station were located at one end of the street, and a mile away, the other end passed the Salvation Army headquarters and dead-ended at the train station.
+City Hall and the Little Rock Police Station were located at one end of the street, and a mile away, the other end passed the Salvation Army headquarters and dead-ended at the Amtrak Train Station.
 The woman in the black trench coat looked neither homeless nor professional.
 There were no houses in this part of town, only businesses.
 What was she doing here?

 The officer shot a U in the middle of the block and pulled up in front of her, no lights or siren, and got out of the police car.
 “Excuse me, ma’m, could I help you with something?” he said friendly like, but still approached her cautiously.